 CH4 in Atmosphere

 Methane is the most abundant hydrocarbon in the atmosphere.
-It is produced by the decomposition of organic matter in absence of oxygen by microorganisms (called methanogens).
-It is naturally present under the ground or underwater (seabed).
+It is produced as a result of the decomposition of organic matter in absence of oxygen by microorganisms (called methanogens).
+However, It is naturally present under the ground or underwater (seabed).

-According to the World Meteorological Organization Global Atmosphere Watch Programme, the current average global background level of methane is 1824 ppb.
-Approximately, natural resources emit 40% of methane and human activities including intensive livestock farming cause emission of the other 60%.
+According to the World Meteorological Organization Global Atmosphere Watch Programme, methane’s current average global background level is 1824 ppb.
+Moreover, natural resources emit 40% of methane and human activities including intensive livestock farming cause emission of the other 60%.

 - Extraction of fossil fuels such as coal, oil, and specifically, natural gas